dd32/td-gh-ex/readme.txt

 for best look.
 Slides with 3.8 width/height ratio are being displayed also entirely.
 Bottom part of less ratio images is hidden.

-Also B3 Slides post type can be used to display wide pages (no sidebar) with featured image before the content.
-In case you bump into Not Found on a single slide page you need to update permalinks setting.

 == Page Templates ==

 To display static pages choose default or wide template (without sidebar).

 == Auto Colorizing Feature ==